isabella232/move-voicemail-to-s3-blueprint/README.md

 ## Conclusion
-We have set up a secret to be rotated by Secrets Manager and an EventBridge integration that will trigger a Lambda to download the accompanying queue based voicemail from GenesysCloud and then upload it to an S3 bucket.
+We have set up a secret to be rotated by Secrets Manager and an EventBridge integration that will trigger a Lambda to download the accompanying queue based voicemail from Genesys Cloud and then upload it to an S3 bucket.